 You must try schisöl

 Also spelled without the “s” in front.
 We chanced upon Albergo della Salute’s restaurant in the Taleggio valley and schisöl was on the menu.
 Okay, I know a pronunciation is in order but this is hard because it’s dialect so here goes: shki-suhl.
 Now say that 10x real fast.
 It’s taleggio cheese wrapped in polenta and heated over coals or on the stove.
 You can see just some of that cheese oozing out in the photo, and it came served with a saute of wild forest mushrooms.
 It was so GOOD!
-Taleggio is a soft, buttery cow’s milk cheese – great as part of a cheese tasting – but this is the first that I’ve heard of it being enveloped in polenta.
+Taleggio is a soft, buttery cow’s milk cheese – great as part of a cheese tasting – but this is the first I’ve heard of it being enveloped in polenta.

 The meal got even better with a plate of cured meats (prosciutto, pancetta, salame), served with a trio of pickled and oil-preserved veggies.
 For non-carnivores, vegetarian options are also on the menu.
 I liked the cheese plate of branzi, strachitunt and taleggio (clockwise from top in the image below).
 Yes we cut off the crusts, and ate the cheese with thick smears of honey and wild cherry preserves.
 Fruit and cheese…what a combo.
 A ¼ carafe of bonarda wine to complete the meal and for the finale, a slice of rose cake (I think it was more for the uneven design on top – there was no rose syrup flavor that I could determine).
 Espresso to close the feast before heading back home to the chestnut forest.